MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/prompt-caching.md

 ## Getting started

-For a request to take advantage of prompt caching the request must be:
+For a request to take advantage of prompt caching the request must be both:

 - A minimum of 1,024 tokens in length.
 - The first 1,024 tokens in the prompt must be identical.